Allium ampeloprasum var. porrum

 You can also use toothpicks to suspend the cutting in water, as you would with an avocado pit.

-Once the top part has started to show new growth of 2-3 inches, you can plant it out in the garden.
+Once the top part has started to show new growth of two to three inches, you can plant it out in the garden.
 Alternatively, keep it in the water to continue growing and harvest straight from your windowsill!

 How to Grow